ArghaSarker/projection_upsampling_network/README.md

 A huge thanks to [Dr. rer. nat.
-Varun Kapoor](https://github.com/kapoorlab) for his unwavering support and expert guidance that has been pivotal in shaping this project.
+Varun Kapoor](https://github.com/kapoorlab) for his unwavering support and expert guidance that has been pivotal in shaping this codebase.

 ## 📚 References